reqsock/reqsock/README.md

 ---

-ReqSock is a next-generation antimalware engine that uses artificial intelligence to detect and neutralize web threats in real-time with minimal server impact.
+Reqsock is a next-generation antimalware engine that uses artificial intelligence to detect and neutralize web threats in real-time with minimal server impact.
 It combines YARA signature scanning with SMART, a neural network-based heuristic engine, to identify web shells, backdoors, crypto miners, rootkits, SEO spam, and zero-day payloads across PHP, JavaScript, Python, Perl, Ruby, and HTML files — with sub-millisecond response times and near-zero resource consumption.

 Native plugins for **cPanel/WHM**, **DirectAdmin**, and **Plesk** integrate directly into hosting panels with real-time upload scanning, web dashboards, and one-command deployment.
 Built for hosting companies, agencies, and enterprises requiring fleet-wide protection.